poliorcetics/cargo-intraconv/README.md

 the prelude are just a `[String]` away).
 Those links are clearer for both the person writing them in the first place and subsequent readers reviewing them.
 They are also easier to reason about since file hierachy does not affect them.
+Below is the intra-doc links version of the examples above:

 ```rust
 /// [`make_ascii_uppercase`]: u8::make_ascii_uppercase()